 - Books: Four books written by Hasso Plattner around in-memory computing.

-- Marketing and PR: A massive marketing and PR push for HANA, what must have been one of the greatest efforts and expenditures in the history of enterprise software.
+- Marketing and PR: A massive marketing and PR push for HANA, which must have been one of the greatest efforts and expenditures in the history of enterprise software.

 - Exaggerated Benefits: The proposal of enormous benefits to HANA, some of which are cataloged in the article When Articles Exaggerate HANA’s Benefits.